triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 cd /vllm_workspace
 ```

-**NOTICE**: To enable multi-lora feature and speed up the inference, developers have integrated punica kernels into the `csrc` directory.
+**NOTICE**: To enable multi-lora feature and speed up the inference, vLLM has integrated punica kernels into the `csrc` directory.
 To compile the punica kernels, you need to turn the `VLLM_INSTALL_PUNICA_KERNELS` env variable on to allow punica kernels compilation.

 By default, the punica kernels will **NOT** be compiled when installing the vLLM.